 I add two light strings for soft light throughout the interior space.
 I love the fairy light ambiance that they provide.
 The lights I use can be powered via 3 AAA batteries, or by plugging into a USB power bank device.
 I hung them using Command hooks made for light strings.

 - UST Gear Spright Solar Lantern (no longer available, but this lantern is similar)

 - Big Agnes MtnGlo tent light strings (I use two sets of these fairy lights)

 The back seat ‘lounger’ is one of my favorite features of my camper.
 I use it to get in and out of the bed, and it gives me a place to sit up and relax inside.
 I added a backseat organizer with multiple pockets and a tray to the back of the driver seat – good for keeping all of those easy-to-lose items like car keys, eyeglasses, or a smartphone.
 On my first trip, the lounger came in handy when it was dark and raining and I sat inside journaling and then watched a movie before going to bed.

-Since my platform utilizes two plastic bins, I keep most of my gear in them, and use the space in the front seats and floor areas to store extra items like my backpack and camera gear.
+I stash extra items in the floorboards and front seat for items such as my backpack and camera gear.
 Larger items such as my cooler and water container fit in the space behind the back seat.

 Overall, I’m very happy with how my SUV camper turned out.
 I like having an option for camping in inclement and cold weather, and I love how easy it is to load and unload for quick adventures.